 A major mind shift occurred when I changed the thought of making money for myself to making money for someone else.
-I’m ashamed to say, but $1,000/month didn’t interest me because it is a relatively small percentage of my income.
+Advertising for a cause has re-inspired me.
+Before, I'm ashamed to say, $1,000/month didn't interest me because it is a relatively small percentage of my income.
 Ironically, if my income was smaller, I would probably be extremely interested in making money for myself if that makes any sense.
 In fact, to think about all the hours I put into this site for just $1,000/month would make me want to quit!

 To prevent temptation of spending the income on fast cars and fun times in Vegas, my trusted consultant will be the recipient of all advertising revenue.
 My consultant will donate the proceeds to various local and international charities on this site's behalf.
 If there is a way for Advertisers to donate directly to specific charities and never send us any money, that is a good solution as well.